Brief History of the ACES Coalition

-These successful forums culminated in the formation of the Avon Coalition for Every Student (ACES) in 6/2008, and members began to meet monthly with the guidance and technical advice of Southeast Center for Healthy Communities (now known as the Outcomes Project).
+These successful forums culminated in the formation of the Avon Coalition for Every Student (ACES) in June of 2008, and members began to meet monthly with the guidance and technical advice of Southeast Center for Healthy Communities (now known as the Outcomes Project).
 Founding members included, the Police and Fire Chiefs, the Norfolk District Attorney’s office, Avon Counseling, South Bay Mental Health and three parents, the Avon Schools administration team and a member of the school committee.

 Staff from the Outcomes Project in Brockton provided monthly training and facilitation, and helped ACES to develop its Vision and Mission statements, collect community information and data, identify risks and protective factors within the community that impact youth alcohol and drug use, understand and utilize the strategic planning process, and to understand how environmental strategies have been proven to have successful and long-term impact on communities in the field of prevention.
 During this process, ACES reviewed the data it had collected to date and decided to focus on youth alcohol and marijuana, with the understanding that as more data is collected that the focus may change to include other substances.

 Almost all of this work was done on a volunteer/in-kind basis.
 In August 2008 A.C.E.S. received a $10,000 Healthy Communities grant.
 A requirement of this grant was a year-long Mass Forum training for coalition members.
-This Healthy Communities grant funded a part-time coordinator position through 3/09, which along with the technical guidance enabled ACES to apply for the federal Drug Free Communities Grant.
+This Healthy Communities grant funded a part-time coordinator position through March of 2009, which along with the technical guidance enabled ACES to apply for the federal Drug Free Communities Grant.
 In September 2009, the coalition was notified it had been awarded the DFC grant, which is $125,000/year for up to 5 years.